JosephLai241/URS/README.md

 ![Unstructured JSON](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/c_json_raw.png)

 ## Basic Scraper

-I kept URS 1.
-0's functionality after I added CLI support, in case anyone prefers to use it over CLI arguments. **It only scrapes Subreddits**; Redditor and post comments scraping would require you to use CLI arguments.
+I kept URS 1.0's functionality after I added CLI support, in case anyone prefers to use it over CLI arguments. **It only scrapes Subreddits**; Redditor and submission comments scraping would require you to use CLI arguments.

 You can access the basic scraper by using the `-b` flag and an export option.